Reinforcement Learning from Hierarchical Critics: Preliminaries

-where policy $\pi$ Although state value function suffices to define optimality, it is useful to define as the action value of the reward function $Q_\pi (s, a)$ Followed-up the introduction of value function, we can generate a gradient ascent-based RL, called Policy Gradient.
-In gradient ascent strategy, it targets at modeling and optimizing the policy directly.
-The policy is usually modeled with a parameterized function respect to $\theta$, $\pi_\theta (s, a)$.
-The value of the reward function depends on this policy and then various algorithms, such as REINFORCE (Monte-Carlo Policy Gradient) \cite{silver2009monte}, Deep Deterministic Policy Gradient (DDPG) \cite{lillicrap2015continuous}, Asynchronous Advantage Actor-Critic (A3C) \cite{mnih2016asynchronous}, and Proximal Policy Optimization (PPO) \cite{schulman2017proximal} can be applied to optimize $\theta$ for the best reward.
+where policy $\pi$ .
+Although the state value function suffices to define optimality, it is useful to define the action value of the reward function $Q_\pi (s, a)$: Following the introduction of the value function, we can generate a gradient ascent-based RL, called the policy gradient.
+As a gradient ascent strategy, it models and optimises the policy directly.
+The policy is usually modelled by a parameterised function with respect to $\theta$, $\pi_\theta (s, a)$.
+The value of the reward function depends on this policy and various other algorithms, such as REINFORCE (Monte Carlo Policy Gradient) \cite{silver2009monte}, deep deterministic policy gradient (DDPG) \cite{lillicrap2015continuous}, and asynchronous advantage actor-critic (A3C) \cite{mnih2016asynchronous}.
+Proximal policy optimisation (PPO) \cite{schulman2017proximal} can be applied to optimise $\theta$ to acquire the greatest reward.